 Needless to say, I've been waiting to publish this post for quite some time.
 So finally, here's what happened.
 This is what would have come out at the trial that Weare PD inexplicably insisted on pursuing.
 At taxpayer expense.
 Even following the 1st Circuit Court's 'Glik' ruling.
 My arraignment can be seen here.
 Hearing on defense motions, which (eventually) precipitated this bench ruling, here.

 On the date in question, Saturday, July 10th, 2010, several dozen individuals gathered for a rally at Palmer's (now Boondocks) Tavern in Weare, NH, to support a friendly small business that was -- along with its customers -- the ongoing target of Weare PD harassment and intimidation, and to object to general department thuggishness (further details regarding which can be found here).
 (Goes to state of mind, your honor.)
 There were multiple and ongoing reports that the department was singling out patrons simply for leaving the parking lot.
 That they were constantly prowling back and forth in front of the business on Rt 114.
-That they would park themselves in lots north and south of the Tavern, and stop anyone seen leaving the lot, often on the pretext that the driver had "touched the white line."
+That they would park themselves in lots north and south of the Tavern, and stop anyone seen leaving the lot, often on the pretext that the driver had "touched the white line" (AKA the "fog line", on the shoulder of the road).
 Some detainees reported they'd been told to "stay away from the Tavern" in the future.
 One activist had already reported being physically threatened by Weare PD while under arrest at the station -- and related "official" recordings had gone mysteriously and conveniently missing.
 Even the Board of Selectmen had told them to knock it off, reportedly.
 A Select Board, it must be noted, that may well come to regret its "hands off" approach to dealing with its unaccountable "attack dogs."

 I do not trust them.
 I fear them.
 Certainly, I suspect that a feeling of foreboding, of trepidation -- not of comfort or security -- is a virtually universal response to any cruiser pulling in behind a traveler on the public road, but for anyone paying attention, Weare has become special.
 And as Jefferson said, "when the people fear the government, there is tyranny."
 This was the state of things in Weare in July of 2010.
 As events unfolded this particular night, for my own self-preservation, I felt a strong rational need to "produce proofs that may be beneficial," and to hold "officers of government ... at all times accountable," as are my explicit Constitutional rights.